ArunavaR/gettingandcleaningdata/CodeBook.md

 ## Tidy Dataset 01 - Below is the description of all codes used in the Tidy Dataset 01.

-activity_id                : int  - Activity id
+activity_id                 : int   Activity id
-name                       : Factor - Activity Nme
+name                        : Factor  Activity Nme

+## mean and standard dev as defined in features_info.txt

 tBodyAcc.mean...X          : num
 tBodyAcc.mean...Y          : num
 tBodyAcc.mean...Z          : num